Joanna Swan

 Joanna qualified as an RGN in 1994 and worked on a liver unit where her interest in tissue viability (TV) began.
 She became a Tissue Viability Link Nurse, a role that she carried on into her job as an Intensive Care Nurse.
 Joanna completed a BSc (Hons) in nursing and gained a critical care outreach and acute pain management post where she further expanded her knowledge and skills working with a variety of patient groups and the multidisciplinary team in a large university hospital.

-She became a Tissue Viability specialist nurse in 2006 and, subsequently the Lead Tissue Viability Specialist Nurse job in 2008.
-Joanna then went on to complete an MSc in Wound Healing and Tissue Repair from the University of Cardiff in 2018 and also became a Tissue Viability Society trustee.
-Since 2020 she has been the senior lecturer for Tissue Viability at Birmingham City University.
-Her particular interests are in prevention and management of pressure ulcers and surgical site infection.
+She became a Tissue Viability specialist nurse in 2006 and, subsequently the Lead Tissue Viability Specialist Nurse in 2008.
+Jo went on to complete an MSc in Wound Healing and Tissue Repair from the University of Cardiff in 2018 and also became a Tissue Viability Society trustee.

 Workshop at The Society of Tissue Viability 2023 Conference